 How to Breathe While Running

-From marathons to sprints, learning how to breathe while running can help you go faster and calm your mind.
-Try these breathing techniques on your next run.
+Learning how to control breathing while running can help calm your mind and boost your performance.
+Try these simple breathing techniques on your next run.

 Every new runner has experienced it: run too fast, too soon and you’re quickly out of breath.
 Often, it’s an indicator that you need to run at a slower pace, gradually picking up momentum as you warm up.
 However, it can also be a sign that you’re not breathing properly.